 Activities for ages 3 to 8.

-To help aspiring Buzz Aldrins and Sally Rides learn about our solar system, the outer space pack leads them through loads of hands-on science activities.
+To help aspiring Buzz Aldrins and Sally Rides learn about our solar system, the pack leads kids through loads of hands-on science activities.

-Kids make solar system hats to learn the order of planets from the sun.
-(Middle Brother was CRAZY about this craftivity!)
+Students make solar system hats to learn the order of planets from the sun.
+(My kids were CRAZY about this craftivity!)